benwr/soanm/README.md

-  tool installed on the host, and of course you need to learn how to use these systems, which can be complicated. `soanm` doesn't require anything fancier than shell scripting, and lets you write code in any language you want as long as you ensure it's installed properly first.
-You'll also likely need an additional tool for managing your secrets, while with `soanm` you can pipe them safely to the new host from the old one.
+  tool installed on the host, and of course you need to learn how to use these systems, which can be complicated. `soanm` doesn't require anything fancier than shell scripting, and lets you write code in any language you want as long as you ensure it's installed properly by an earlier stage.
+With most of these other tools, you'll likely need an additional tool for managing your secrets, while with `soanm` you can pipe them safely to the new host from the old one.
 * You could use a dotfiles manager, like `chezmoi`.
 These typically won't install packages for you, or run arbitrary code, though.

+You can easily combine `soanm` with any of these other methods, if that's what you'd like to do.

 There are probably a thousand ways to do this kind of task.
 I couldn't find one I liked, so I wrote one that I do.
 Maybe you'll like it too.